Inspired

 How can we discuss controversial topics more effectively without harming valuable friendships?
 How can we collectively become better at having these conversations?

-In the past few weeks, I have had conversation after conversation where I wound up discussing difficult topics — the importance of trusting black women, the effects of patriarchy on our reality, and how tone policing folks of oppressed identities is yet another form of controlling them — with people who disagreed with me.
+Over the years, I have had conversation after conversation where I wound up discussing difficult topics — the importance of trusting Black women, the effects of patriarchy on our reality, and how tone policing folks of oppressed identities is yet another form of controlling them — with people who disagreed with me.
 I often left these conversations with a pounding headache.

 But I have come to realize that, while I may not always be the one personally responsible for a conversation, as difficult as these conversations often feel, they have to be had for people’s thinking to progress.
 We can’t move far on our own if we don’t all move forward.
 We are all intrinsically interconnected — so as long as suffering, injustice, and ignorance persist, all of us feel impacted.